ChristophSchranz/StatefulStreamProcessor/README.md

 Using the LocalStreamBuffer approach, one can join up to **100000 records per second** from a list, and up to **15000 records per seconds from Kafka** on localhost.
 That is three times more than the 5000 in Flink Java.
+As the Confluent Kafka Python client is limited to around 20000 published records per second and it also has to consume from Kafka, the time-series join itself makes up only a minor amount of time.
 In addition to the increased performance, the LocalStreamBuffer method ensures that all join candidates are **joined deterministically** and have **minimal latency**.